 Anarchist communities would range from small groupings of indivdual-minded people who help protect basic values of personal choice and rights to communities that shared property and worked more closely together to protect values of equal access to resources.
 The basic common themes of anarchist theories are that the authority of rulers gives them power over people that one should not have, and also that we have a certain responsibility to each, though that level of responsibility ranges from total to not very much at all.
 Still, these theories all say we have personal accountability to our surrounding community to, if nothing else, be accountable for ourselves.

 Let’s look at a section of the Bible.
 A woman has approached Jesus, asking him to let her sons join him.
 After refusing, Jesus tells his disciples about the authority he has given them in assiting him in his mission to free the Hebrew people from the corruption of the jewish church and battle the coercive oppression of the Roman Empire.
+If you are interested in modern business figures check these harold matzner photographs.

 Mathew 20:25 (NLT)